top of page

 Arranged unity and reproduction is used frequently among clans.

 Due to beliefs of ancestral intervention and destiny, most clans pick eggs that match their clan colors.
-For example, Stormbringers only pick eggs that are predominantly grey, white and black, making up their famously storm-colored scales.
-The Scions Aether pick white eggs from a clutch.
+For example, Stormbringers only pick eggs that are predominantly greys, making up their famously storm-colored scales.
+The Scions Aether keeps every egg with their blood, but only the fully white scaled hatchlings become full members of the clan.

 Clan status is awarded by the Warfang Council (or Tempest Reign/Ocean Delegation for Zephyr Kingdom and Ocean Domain) as a mark on a 'superior' bloodline.
 This is decided by vote.
 Clan status cannot be directly applied for, not self-awarded.